softwaresaved/recipy-test/Deployment.md

 ...as above but without the diff information...
 ```

-**Suggestion** Describe how and when --diff will show the diff i.e. if the commit is newer than the most recent files is what it seems to do.
+**Suggestion** Describe how and when `--diff` will show the `diff` i.e. if the commit is newer than the most recent files is what it seems to do.
+I found an example by trial and error.

 **Suggestion** Provide brief descriptions, with sample inputs and outputs for every command.